 Sometimes, two great individual things are combined to create an even greater whole.
 Peanut butter and jelly.
 Andre 3000 and Big Boi.
 Puppies and football.
 But other times, two great individual things are combined to create something truly terrible.
 Peanut butter and tomato soup.
 Tom Cruise and Cher.
 Lingerie and football.
 If there are two things that kids can’t get enough of in 2017, it’s fidget spinners and staring at screens.
 So what happens when these two are combined?

-The concept sounds laughable: instead of actually spinning one of the oh-so-trendy finger tops, an app lets you flick, twirl, and fidget by tapping on the screen.
+The concept sounds laughable: instead of actually spinning one of the oh-so-trendy finger tops, a fidget spinner app lets you flick, twirl, and fidget by tapping on a smartphone touchscreen.
 It takes away any of the toys’ promised distraction-averting and simply offers another time waster.
 Who would want that?
 A lot of people, apparently: Ketchapp’s Fidget Spinner App has been downloaded more than 7 million times.
 Why?
 We decided to download the latest apps and see what the fidgeting fuss was all about.
 And while they may never capture the addictive glory of the actual thing, some are weirdly enjoyable time wasters when you’re stuck on a commute or want to space out.

 Fidget Spinner from Ketchapp